 Upon successful completion of graduation requirements within the specified time frame, the College will confer students with a Bachelor of Science in Dental Hygiene (BSDH).
-The BSDH degree (along with successful completion of any/all additional licensing requirements instituted by local or state regulatory authorities) can open the door to an entry-level career in dental hygiene.
-The BSDH degree allows entry-level positions in the clinical practice of dental hygiene and may include (with additional training or schooling) positions in teaching, administration, public health, dental product sales, and other areas of dental hygiene practice.
-In a baccalaureate program there are typically more opportunities for career expansion and growth than in less rigorous academic programs that are certificate or associate degree only based programs.
+The BSDH degree (along with successful completion of any/all additional licensing requirements instituted by local or state regulatory authorities) can open the door to an entry-level career in dental hygiene and may include (with additional training or schooling) positions in teaching, administration, public health, dental product sales, and other areas of dental hygiene practice.